cory2067/next-house/pages/printing.md

 ## Printing to the Athena Cluster
 `Paperjam` is our main copier/scanner/printer, capable of printing in color.
 One simple way to print with this is to bring a flash drive with your files and plug it into the printer.
-You may need to log in to use this printer, but the account really doesn't matter.
-If you don't have an account, log in with username `bamo`, password `bamo`.
+To log in to the printer, use username `bamo`, password `bamo`.
 For more detailed instructions, [see here]({{ site.url }}/static/PaperjamInstructions.pdf).

 We also have a B&W printer, `tree-eater`, which you can print to via Pharos.
 For information about